al66/imicros-key-value-store/README.md

 # imicros-store
-Moleculer service for key value store based on Redis database (with authentification and authorization by imicros-auth)
+Moleculer service for an encrypted key value store based on Redis database (with authentification and authorization by imicros-auth)